Aminé

-Adam Aminé Daniel (born April 18, 1994) is an American rapper, singer, and songwriter.
+Adam Aminé Daniel (born April 18, 1994) is an American rapper, singer, and songwriter, from Portland, Oregon.
 He first gained notability for his commercial debut single, "Caroline", which peaked at number 11 on the US Billboard Hot 100 chart.
 Aminé released his debut studio album Good for You, on July 28, 2017, and his second studio album, Limbo, on August 7, 2020.

 Early life and education

 Aminé is the son of an Eritrean father and Ethiopian mother.
 Aminé's mother worked at a post office and his father was a teacher and translator part-time.
 Aminé was born and raised in the Northeast Portland neighborhood of Woodlawn.
 He grew up in a household where Amharic was spoken.

 Aminé graduated from Benson Polytechnic High School, and attended Portland State University to study marketing before dropping out to focus on his music career full time.
 He was later awarded an honorary doctorate degree from the university in June 2025 for having "created a new path within rap and hip hop — one that allows for creativity and radical expression of self."
 Aminé previously worked as an intern at the hip-hop publication Complex.